GearsDatapacks/dpm/README.md

 ## Usage
 **To use DPM, first you have to [install it](#installation).**

-DPM can be used in two ways.
+DPM has a variety of subcommands.

+### Init
+Some DPM functions require an initialised project.
+To initialise a DPM project, open the terminal in your datapack folder (the one containing pack.mcmeta), and run `dpm init`.
+This will ask some questions and then generate a file named `project.json`.

+### Install
-### 1. Installing datapacks in your world
+Install downloads datapacks into your world or as dependencies of another datapack.

 To install a datapck into your world, open the terminal in your `<world_save>/datapacks` folder.
 Then, simply type `dpm install ` followed by the datapack id or slug on modrinth.
 (This will usually be an alphanumeric version of the title, e.g. `code-of-copper`).
 If everything goes correctly, it will download the datapack file alongside any dependencies that it might have.
 Then, load up your world and enjoy!

-### 2. Managing dependencies in your datapack
-DPM also lets you to manage dependencies within your own datapacks.
-To initialise a DPM project, open the terminal in your datapack folder (the one containing pack.mcmeta), and run `dpm init`.
-This will ask some questions and then generate a file named `project.json`.

-**Installing dependencies**
-Installing dependencies is as simple as running `dpm install <datapack id/slug>`.
-This will add an entry to your `project.json`.
+**If you are in a dpm project,**
+DPM will add the installed datapack as a dependency.

 If you simply run `dpm install` with no arguments, it will download all dependencies that are stored in your project JSON.

-**Publishing**
+### Publish
 DPM allows you to publish a datapack without manually uploading it to Modrinth.
 If you run `dpm publish`, it will extract the settings from your project json, zip up your files and upload it directly to Modrinth.
 **Note: You must give you Modrinth auth token using the --auth flag, otherwise dpm doesn't have permission to upload the pack.**

+### Alias
+The alias command allows you to create aliases for auth tokens.
+This allows you to use your authorisation without having to copy-paste it every time.
+Run `dpm alias <alias-name> <auth>`, and whenever you use that alias name in `--auth`, it will replace it with the auth you give it.

+### Create
+Using `dpm create <template-name> <project-name>`, you can generate a datapack from a selection of templates.
+Run `dpm create --help` for a list of them.

 **You can see more information by running `dpm [command] --help`**

 ## Installation

 1. Download the corresponding binary for your operating system from the releases page